sse-secure-systems/connaisseur/docs/migrating_to_version_3.md

 It's been a while since our last major update, but it is time again :tada:
 Connaisseur version 3.0 is out and brings along many new features, but also breaking changes :boom:
-For those breaking changes, we've set up a [script](TODO) that migrates your existing Connaisseur configuration.
-TODO is it complete?
+For those breaking changes, we've set up a [script](../scripts/upgrade_to_version_3.py) that migrates your existing Connaisseur configuration.
 Read on for the list of most interesting changes.

 ## Major changes